timjph/exchange-sync/readme.md

-exchangeUsername | username | Your Exchange username. exchangeDomain | COMPANY | Your Exchange domain. exchangePassword | password | Your Exchange password. rtmListName | Inbox | Name of the Remember The Milk list where you want tasks to be created. googleCalendarName | Work Calendar | Name of the Google calendar where you want appointments to be created. usingProxy | false | Determines whether Internet access is via an HTTP proxy.
+exchangeUsername | username | Your Exchange username. exchangeDomain | COMPANY | Your Exchange domain. exchangePassword | password | Your Exchange password. exchangeVersion | Exchange2010_SP1 | Your Exchange version.
+Must be one of: Exchange2007_SP1, Exchange2010, Exchange2010_SP1.
+Leave blank if not sure or if you have a version newer than Exchange 2010 SP1. rtmListName | Inbox | Name of the Remember The Milk list where you want tasks to be created. googleCalendarName | Work Calendar | Name of the Google calendar where you want appointments to be created. usingProxy | false | Determines whether Internet access is via an HTTP proxy.